nexmo-se/vonage-deepgram-voice-agent/README.md

 ### Outbound PSTN call

-You may trigger the outbound call by opening the following web address<br>
+You may trigger an outbound call by opening the following web address<br>
 `https://<public_host_name>/call?callee=<callee_phone_number>`<br>

 for example:<br>